johnwargo/johnwargo-static-11ty/src/posts/2016/microsoft-cordova-(taco)-docs.md

 tags: post
 ---

-You may have noticed that I’ve not been very active on this site for a while.
+You may have noticed that I've not been very active on this site for a while.
 Reason being is that I lost my job back in July and have been busy looking for work and doing freelance writing and contract work in the meantime.
-Please contact me if you’d like to hire me.
+Please contact me if you'd like to hire me.

-I’m currently doing some work for Microsoft, working with the team that produced the Microsoft Visual Studio Tools for Apache Cordova (TACO).
+I'm currently doing some work for Microsoft, working with the team that produced the Microsoft Visual Studio Tools for Apache Cordova (TACO).
 In the first part of my work, I updated all of the relevant Cordova documentation for Visual Studio 2017.
 You can find the published articles at [https://taco.visualstudio.com.](https://taco.visualstudio.com.)
 Specifically, I updated the following existing documents for the new version of Visual Studio, plus added some new ones:

 *   _Visual Studio Tools for Apache Cordova_ ([https://taco.visualstudio.com/en-us/docs/vs-taco-2017-intro/](https://taco.visualstudio.com/en-us/docs/vs-taco-2017-intro/))
 *   _Installing Visual Studio Tools for Apache Cordova_ ([https://taco.visualstudio.com/en-us/docs/vs-taco-2017-install/](https://taco.visualstudio.com/en-us/docs/vs-taco-2017-install/))